espressif/esp-sr/docs/wake_word_engine/README.md

 - Neural Network:
   Now, the neural network structure has been updated to the sixth edition, among which,
   - WakeNet1 and WakeNet2 had been out of use.
-  - WakeNet3 and WakeNet4 are built upon the [CRNN](https://arxiv.org/abs/1703.05390) structure.
+  - WakeNet3 and WakeNet4 had been out of use.
-  - WakeNet5(WakeNet5X2,WakeNetX3) and WakeNet6 are built upon the [Dilated Convolution](https://arxiv.org/pdf/1609.03499.pdf) structure.
+  - WakeNet5(WakeNet5X2,WakeNetX3), WakeNet7, WakeNet8 are built upon the [Dilated Convolution](https://arxiv.org/pdf/1609.03499.pdf) structure.
   Note that，The network structure of WakeNet5,WakeNet5X2 and WakeNet5X3 is same, but the parameter of WakeNetX2 and WakeNetX3 is more than WakeNet5.
 Please refer to [Resource Occupancy](#performance-test) for details.